Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 2. Go to the app you want to authenticate against.
 3. On the left menu, select **Expose an API** > **Add a scope**.

-Besides that, the **Target App Registration** must have admin consent.
-It can be granted as follows:
+The **Target App Registration** must also have admin consent, which can be granted as follows:

 1. Select **Active Directory** > **App registrations**.
 2. Go to the app you want to authenticate against.